4lClover/UML-Diagram-Maker/Windows64.bin/ReadMe.txt

-To run this exe you have Visual C++ installed on your version of windows.
+To run this exe you must have Visual C++ installed on your version of windows.